himanshurathi/kube-install/README.md

 # This Documentation is to install kubernetes using kubeadm.
 We will be using kubernetes master version 1.29 for the ubuntu-22.04.

-## 1. Connect with lab and provision the two vms and connect with
-them.
-Vm-2 – kubem, vm-3 kuben
+## 1. Connect with lab and provision the two vms and connect with them.
+We will be treating Vm-2 – kubem (as kubernetes master), vm-3 - kuben (as kubernetes node)

 ## 2. On kubernetes master